-- (b) shall at least seven days prior to any such on-the-spot investigation to verify the information, provide to the respondent a document that sets forth the topics the respondent should be prepared to address during the verification and that describes the types of supporting documentation the respondent is to make available for review. - 5.
-After an on-the-spot investigation is completed, and subject to the protection of confidential information (2), a written report that describes the methods and procedures followed in carrying out the verification and the extent to which the information provided by the respondent was supported by the documents reviewed during the verification shall, to the extent possible, be provided to the respondent. - 6.
-A Party's investigating authorities shall maintain a public file for each investigation and review that contains: - (a) all non-confidential documents that are part of the record of the investigation or review; and. - (b) to the extent feasible without revealing confidential information, non- confidential summaries of confidential information that is contained in the record of each investigation or review.
+- (a) shall provide to the respondent at least seven days advance notice of the date on which investigating authorities intend to conduct any such on-thespot investigation to verify the information; and - (b) shall at least seven days prior to any such on-the-spot investigation to verify the information, provide to the respondent a document that sets forth the topics the respondent should be prepared to address during the verification and that describes the types of supporting documentation the respondent is to make available for review. - 5.
+After an on-the-spot investigation is completed, and subject to the protection of confidential information2, a written report that describes the methods and procedures followed in carrying out the verification and the extent to which the information provided by the respondent was supported by the documents reviewed during the verification shall, to the extent possible, be provided to the respondent. - 6.
+A Party's investigating authorities shall maintain a public file for each investigation and review that contains: - (a) all non-confidential documents that are part of the record of the investigation or review; and - (b) to the extent feasible without revealing confidential information, non-confidential summaries of confidential information that is contained in the record of each investigation or review.

-The public file and a list of all documents that are contained in the record of the investigation or review shall be made available upon request for inspection and copying during the investigating authorities an normal business hours or electronically available for download.
+The public file and a list of all documents that are contained in the record of the investigation or review shall be made available upon request for inspection and copying during the investigating authorities' normal business hours or electronically available for download.